Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 Thus, in table `A`, at the `key` "b", the `value` is 8.

+Also note that you access values of a table by enclosing the key within `[]` brackets.
+A function call on the other hand uses `()` brackets.

 As mentioned earlier,

 > Any key with value **nil** is not considered part of the table.
 Conversely, any key that is not part of a table has an associated value **nil**.